dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 # Standards

 *Please excuse me if some syntax does not follow the below standards.
-Full re-factor takes a while ok :)*
+Sometimes I miss some things out :)*

 `variable` names are camelCase.<br>
 `function`/`method` names are PascalCase.<br>